gucio321/spiffy/README.md

 `cmd/spiffy` is intended to take a SVG file and generate a GCode file that can be used to engrave the SVG onto a material using a CNC machine.

+## Requirements

+Since our svg parser is not perfect and only supports paths, we use `Inkscape` to convert any SVG to the supported format.

 ## Progress/Current status

 - [X] Load SVG file